Trojan language

 The Trojan language was the language spoken in Troy during the Late Bronze Age.
 The identity of the language is unknown, and it is not certain that there was one single language used in the city at the time.
+A putative Trojan script was discovered by Heinrich Schliemann on several artifacts, although it is extremely unclear if this script is a single script, or indeed writing at all.

-Theories
+Hypotheses

 Luwian

 One candidate language is Luwian, an Anatolian language which was widely spoken in Western Anatolia during the Late Bronze Age.
 Arguments in favor of this hypothesis include seemingly Luwian-origin Trojan names such as "Kukkunni" and "Wilusiya", cultural connections between Troy and the nearby Luwian-speaking states of Arzawa, and a seal with Hieroglyphic Luwian writing found in the ruins of Troy VIIb1.
 However, these arguments are not regarded as conclusive.
 No Trojan name is indisputably Luwian, and some are most likely not, for instance the seemingly Greek name "Alaksandu".
 Additionally, the exact connection between Troy and Arzawa remains unclear, and in some Arzawan states such as Mira, Luwian was spoken alongside both pre-Indo-European languages and later arrivals such as Greek.
 Finally, the Luwian seal is by no means sufficient to establish that it was spoken by the city's residents, particularly since it is an isolated example found on an easily transportable artifact.